-- Wells (N=19) were installed in the thawed soils above permafrost, on gradients from plateaus, to slopes and fens in the tundra with (2015) and with no recorded fire history. - Wells (N=15) had Hoboware water level loggers that recorded absolute pressure.
-Water level loggers were left during the summer of 2022, to collect data from two (2) to six (6) weeks. - We used pressure and precipitation data from a weather station to calculate water height (thickness of the water table) and identify precipitation events. - Soil cores (N=14) were collected where wells were installed and used to characterize soils.
+• Wells (N=19) were installed in thawed soils above permafrost from plateaus, to slopes and fens in the tundra with fire disturbance and with no recorded fire history.

+- Wells (N=15) had Hoboware water level loggers that recorded absolute pressure during the summer of 2023, to collect data for up to six (8) weeks. - We evaluate water storage and calculate water height (thickness of the water table). - Soil cores (N=14) were collected in the summer of 2022 where wells were installed and used to characterize soils.